Updated: Jun 30, 2021

-The peak holiday season has arrived and while we are enjoying the luxury lifestyles of sun filled days, exotic scenery and lavish lifestyles so to arrives the dread of looking our best in our bikinis.
-During this time many of us turn to dieting to get the short term weight loss results we desire.
+The peak holiday season has arrived and while we are enjoying the luxury lifestyles of sun-filled days, exotic scenery and lavish lifestyles so to arrive the dread of looking our best in our bikinis.
+During this time many of us turn to diet to get the short term weight loss results we desire.
 Writing this article for Dolce Vita’s magazine, Charlotte helps explain why diets don’t work.

 Diets are short term and don’t teach you how to enjoy that glass of champagne or canape without feeling guilty.
 Extreme weight loss isn’t just the result of losing body fat but also losing water weight and depleting our body of muscle glycogen stores.
 What this means is when we start to reintroduce foods our weight can balloon resulting in that ever typical yo-yo effect of weight gain.

-For the more adventurous a new cutting edge approach is to analyse the clients genetic profile to understand each individuals optimal diet based on their genetic makeup.
+For the more adventurous a new cutting edge approach is to analyze the client's genetic profile to understand each individual's optimal diet based on their genetic makeup.
 This is the forefront of upcoming science and one we are pleased to offer in our private clinics.

 Before you are tempted to jump on that short term diet regime here is Charlotte’s overview of some of those diets on the market.

 High Fat Low Carbohydrate diet

 The aim of these diets is to avoid large portions of carbohydrates to maintain a low blood sugar level.
 High peaks in blood sugar trigger insulin secretion which is one of the prime hormones that encourages fat storage.
 Before we all cut out carbohydrates it is essential to understand the body needs carbohydrates and cutting these out completely can deplete the body of its preferred energy source and vital b vitamins and fibre.
 There is still a lot of scientific evidence linking high fat to heart disease and cholesterol which I am cautious and promoting to my clients.